llsoftsec/llsoftsecbook/book.md

 ### Operation of cache side-channels

-Cache covert channels typically work by the spy determining whether a memory access was a cache hit or a cache miss.
+Cache side-channels typically work by the spy determining whether a memory access was a cache hit or a cache miss.
 From that information, in specific situations, it may be able to deduce bits of data that only the victim has access to.